reeshabh90/ml-xplainer-app/README.md

 # ML Xplainer

 An interactive web application for explaining concepts through scroll-based animations and visualizations.
+It is inspired from AWS MLU Explain.

 ![Demo](assets\Animation.gif)